andela-oadeniran/dojo_space_allocator/README.md

  # All Databases and text file used in the application are stored in the .dojo_data in the users Home Directory.
  #Users can create this directory but the Application Automatically create it, when commands that use text or db files are invoked except load_state.
 That requires a valid data base to be in the directory.

+ ##`To allow the load people test to pass copy the people.txt to the valid folder as specified.
+The people.txt is in the root of the project`